8 Warning Signs That Show You’re Emotionally And Mentally Exhausted

 As every new day comes by your motivation goes lower and lower.
 Suddenly you don’t feel motivated even for getting up of bed and dress up.
 You deeply wish to take as much time as you need and do nothing.
 You are feeling like you are incapable of doing work and it is making you even more anxious than before.
 This could be a sign of depression.

 3. You Are Experiencing Anxiety Attacks More Than Usual

 Anxiety can also come as a result of your exhaustion.
-You feel more scared to begin to do some work, you can get up at night and feel anxiety hits you, you can’t focus on anything because of it.
-It’s just feeling more and more stressed as usual, and you need to center yourself, try to do yoga or meditation in order to keep yourself in balance and help the anxiety problem.
+You feel more scared to begin to do some work, you can get up at night and feel anxiety hitting you, you can’t focus on anything because of it.
+You’re just feeling more and more stressed as usual, and you need to center yourself, try to do yoga or meditation in order to keep yourself in balance and help the anxiety problem.